What Does It Mean to Operate a Vehicle Under Indiana DUI Laws?

 If you would like to know more information about the types of DUI field tests, view this page.

-Operating Versus Driving
+Operating Versus Drunk Driving

 Most states use the terms DUI (driving under the influence) or DWI (driving while intoxicated).
 The key term is “driving,” which differs from Indiana’s use of “operating.”

+Intoxicated driving, whether termed OWI or DUI, can significantly impact an individual’s life.
 In most states, there is a lower threshold to meet the legal definition of driving.
 In other words, it’s easier to get cited for a DWI or DUI.
 For instance, in many states, driving could simply mean putting the key in the ignition or turning the vehicle on.

 Indiana has a higher burden of proof.
 “Operating” a vehicle is not always as simple as a defendant may believe.
-The exact facts of an OWI case can complicate whether the proper legal standard has been met.
+The exact facts of an OWI charge can complicate whether the proper legal standard has been met.
 For that reason, you should consult a knowledgeable Indianapolis OWI defense attorney.

-How “Operating” Is Defined
+How “Operating” Is Defined: Understanding the Legal Limit

 Indiana Code § 9-13-2-117.5 defines operate as “to navigate or otherwise be in actual physical control of a vehicle, watercraft, off-road vehicle or snowmobile.”
+Impaired driving carries significant legal consequences, including potential fines, probation, and mandatory alcohol education classes.

 One way to be acquitted of an OWI charge is to show that the state cannot prove the element of “operating.”
 On the one hand, if a police officer pulls over a vehicle driving on the highway, “operating” is fairly easy to establish.